syncfusion-content/wpf-docs/wpf/Diagram/Line-Connectors.md

-> Note: By default, an orthogonal line connector has two intermediate points.
+N> By default, an orthogonal line connector has two intermediate points.
 So, newly added intermediate points will need to be added beyond the default intermediate points.
 If users need to add new intermediate points to the line connector only, they must clear all of the default intermediate points and then add the intermediate points.
 Otherwise, the newly added intermediate points will be added beyond the default intermediate points.

 Modifying Intermediate Points